getsentry/sentry-rust/Readme.md

 thread::spawn(move || sentry1.info("test.logger", "Test Message", None));
 ```

-with rust 1.10 or nightly you can register panic handler and still provide you own handler
+with rust 1.10 or nightly you can register panic handler and still provide your own handler

 ```rust
 sentry.register_panic_handler(Some(|panic_info: &PanicInfo| -> () {}));